wso2/msf4j/perf-benchmark/README.md

 Build the samples using the following command from [perf-benchmark](perf-benchmark)

 ```
-./run build
+./run.sh build
 ```

 Run all tests using the following command from [perf-benchmark](perf-benchmark)

 ```
-./run
+./run.sh
 ```

-This script will perform the loads and provide you the average throughput, latency and 90th percentile for all the sample services.
+This script will perform the loads and provide you the average throughput, latency and all the percentiles for all the sample services.

+You can customize the following parameters of the performance test by modifying the following values in [excecute-tests.sh](excecute-tests.sh)
+ * concLevels - Space separated list of concurrency levels to test
+ * perTestTime - Maximum time to spend on a single concurrency level
+ * testLoops - Number of requests to perform for a sigle concurrency level
+ * warmUpConc - Concurrency of the warm-up requests
+ * warmUpLoop - Number of requests to send for warm-up

 ## Memory Test